Urs-Bruelhart/vault-technical-intro/docs/index.md

 Once upon a time there was a solutions engineer who wanted to build a terraform demo.
 Our hero needed some code.

-And what do we do when we need code?
+And what do sysadmins do when we need code?

 We go to stack overflow and we copy it!